deltachat/deltachat-pages/en/help.md

 ### I'm interested in the technical details.
 Can you tell me more?

 - See [Standards used in Delta Chat]({% include standards-url %}).

+### Is there a "Don't Disturb Me" mode, where I don't get new messages?

+If you don't want to be reachable for a while, you can disable "Watch Inbox folder" in the settings.
+This way, Delta Chat doesn't receive new messages until you re-enable the option again.

+If you want Delta Chat to consume no bandwidth at all, you need to disable all "watch folder"-settings.